t3-oss/create-t3-app/www/src/pages/en/usage/tailwind.md

 ---
-title: Tailwind
+title: Tailwind CSS
-description: Usage of TailwindCSS
+description: Usage of Tailwind CSS
-layout: ../../../layouts/blog.astro
+layout: ../../../layouts/docs.astro
 ---

-# What is TailwindCSS?
+## What is Tailwind CSS?

-TailwindCSS is a tiny, [utility first](https://tailwindcss.com/docs/utility-first) CSS framework for building custom designs, while being able to switch your brain off.
+Tailwind CSS is a tiny, [utility first](https://tailwindcss.com/docs/utility-first) CSS framework for building custom designs, while being able to switch your brain off.

 It makes CSS incredibly easy and quick to write, as shown by the following example: